19hours/sg-statutes/Acts/Competition Act.md

 (a) of any vacancy in, or defect in the constitution of, the Commission;

-(b) of any defect in the appointment of any person acting as the Chairman or as a member;
+(b) of any defect in the appointment of any person acting as the Chairman or as a member; or

+[Act 5 of 2018 wef 01/04/2018]

-(c) of any omission, defect or irregularity in the procedure of the Commission not affecting the merits of the case; or
+(c) of any omission, defect or irregularity in the procedure of the Commission not affecting the merits of the case.

-(d) that any member has contravened paragraph 11.
+[Act 5 of 2018 wef 01/04/2018]

+(d) [Deleted by Act 5 of 2018 wef 01/04/2018]

 SECOND SCHEDULE